 You’ll note that the ^ operator (commonly used to denote exponentiation in standard mathematical nomenclature) is a Bitwise XOR operation in C++.
 C++ does not include an exponent operator.
 To do exponents in C++, #include the <cmath> header, and use the pow() function:

-Note that the parameters and return value of pow are of type double.
+Note that the parameters (and return value) of pow in the above example are of type double. std::pow() assumes the base is a floating point number.
 Note that due to rounding errors in floating point numbers, the results of pow() may not be precise (slightly smaller or larger than what you’d expect).

-If you want to do integer exponents, you’re best off just using your own function to do so, like this one (that uses the “exponentiation by squaring” algorithm for efficiency):
+If you want to do integer base, you’re best off just using your own function to do so, like this one (that uses the “exponentiation by squaring” algorithm for efficiency):

 // note: exp must be non-negative